codeforjoy7/kanban-assignment/README.md

 A 3-column layout:

 To Do
 In Progress
 Done

-Core Functionality
+Core Functionality:
 Add a new task (title + optional description)
 Drag and drop tasks within and across columns
 Edit a task's title inline
 Delete a task
 All changes should persist on refresh using localStorage (or IndexedDB, or a simple JSON-based API if you're feeling fancy)

 ✅ Stretch Goals (Optional, if time allows)
 Filter tasks by keyword
 Task history log (last 5 actions)
 Auto-focus on new task input
 Mobile responsive layout

 ⚙️ Technical Requirements
 React (with hooks)
 Component-level architecture

-State management via:

-React Context + useReducer, OR
+State management via: React Context + useReducer, OR Zustand Local persistence (via localStorage)

-Zustand

-Local persistence (via localStorage)

-Styled with either:

-TailwindCSS (preferred),

-CSS modules,

-OR any other lightweight CSS strategy
+Styled with either: TailwindCSS (preferred), CSS modules or any other lightweight CSS strategy

 Typescript is encouraged but not mandatory

 📦 Deliverables
-A public GitHub repo

-A README.md with:

 Setup instructions

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+To start the server: in the `kanban-backend` directory, you can run:

+### `npm run dev`

+Which will start the server to run on port 5000

+📦 Inside the `kanban-frontend` directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm test`

+Launches the test runner in the interactive watch mode.

+### `npm run build`

+Builds the app for production to the `build` folder.\

-Brief notes on your architecture
+📦 Brief notes on your architecture
+- Full stack architecture with separate Frontend and Backend writte in React and Express(Node.js)
+- REST API from the Express server with data persistence is through JSON file-based storage inside tasks.json, which could potentially scale with GraphQL query and schema attached to a real DB
+- Zustand store (as mentioned) hadnles client state and optimistic updates for Drag & Drop, calls API for persistence, ato-refreshes after mutations
+- Drag & Drop library to perform the kanban board operation
+- TailwindCSS styling for consistent design system
+- Modular and testable front-end components with Typescript
+- Testing library for unit tests

-Time spent
+Time spent (approx 4-5 hours)

-Any shortcuts taken